bmx-ng/bmx-site/docs/language/user_defined_types.md

 to behave in different ways depending on its type.
 This is achieved in BlitzMax by *overriding* methods.

-Notice in the above example that the method `Sum` has the same signature (parameters and return type) in both the base type and the derived type.
-This is not just a coincidence - it is required by the language.
-To override a method in a derived type it must have the same name as an existing method in a base type, and it must have the same signature as the method in the base type.
+Notice in the above example that the method `Sum` has the same signature (parameters and return type) in both the base type and the derived type, and that the [Override] definition is applied to the overriding method.
+To override a method in a derived type it must have the same name as an existing method in a base type, and it must have the same signature as the method in the base type, and use the [Override] definition to confirm that the method should actually be an override of a method from a base type.

 But now we have 2 versions of `Sum` - which gets called?
 This depends on the *runtime type* of an object.
 For example:
 ```blitzmax